-Using an intensive visual stimulation paradigm, which included blocks of famous, unfamiliar, emotional and neutral faces, we obtained sufficient signal in these extended regions to enable us to characterize extended regions in CP.
-First, we observe activity in the core system that was largely intact (and see also for related results (1)) (see Figure 5).
-More novel and intriguing was that, relative to controls, we uncovered abnormal activation and connectivity pattern of the right anterior temporal cortex in CP (97) with intact activation and connectivity to the amygdala (see Figure 6).
+Using an intensive visual stimulation paradigm, which included blocks of famous, unfamiliar, emotional, and neutral faces, we obtained sufficient signal in these extended regions to enable us to characterize extended regions in CP.
+First, we observe activity in the core system that was largely intact (and see also for related results1) (see Figure 5).
+More novel and intriguing was that, relative to controls, we uncovered abnormal activation and functional connectivity patterns of the right anterior temporal cortex in CP101 with intact activation and functional connectivity to the amygdala (see Figure 6).

 These initial findings regarding the role of anterior temporal cortex in CP are certainly intriguing and warrant further investigation using additional sophisticated and sensitive approaches.
-For example, Multi Voxel Pattern (MVP) analyses would allow better understanding of the face representation in this region in CP (28) and sophisticated network analysis allows further detailed examination of the network structure in CP (103).
+For example, Multi Voxel Pattern (MVP) analyses would allow better understanding of the face representation in this region in CP28 and sophisticated network analysis allows further detailed examination of the network structure in CP.107

-Two other regions that are part of the extended system and are presumably involved in the representation of "person knowledge" are the precuneus/posterior cingulate and the anterior paracingulate cortex regions.
-Activation of these regions is often observed in studies in which responses to famous vs. unfamiliar faces are contrasted (26, 31).
-Using a taxing, rapid-event related adaptation paradigm, we have shown that these two regions are not activated in CP individuals in response to famous compared to unfamiliar faces (96).
-Importantly, this result was obtained while, during the same experiment, CP individuals exhibited activation as well as adaptation in the core face system that was equivalent to that measured in the controls.
-Furthermore, in both groups, this activation was more pronounced for famous compared to unknown faces, indicating that the lack of activation in these extended regions is not due to the lack of statistical power per se (and see (104) for somewhat different results).
+Two other regions that are part of the extended system and are presumably involved in the representation of 'person knowledge' are the precuneus/posterior cingulate and the anterior paracingulate cortex regions.
+Activation of these regions is often observed in studies in which responses to famous versus unfamiliar faces are contrasted.^{26,31} Using a taxing, rapid-event related adaptation paradigm, we have shown that these two regions are not activated in CP individuals in response to famous compared to unfamiliar faces.100 Importantly, this result was obtained